changefashionsystem

 Waste colonialism

 Waste is a global issue.
-In fact, that is the byproduct of our economic system – capitalism.
+In fact, that is the byproduct of our economic system–capitalism.
 A structure based on overproduction and exploitation.
-However, the civilised global north found a way to get rid of it.
-Because we don’t want to see our garbage.
-Also, in front of problems, we prefer to close our eyes.
+However, the civilized global North has found a way to avoid facing it.
+We don’t want to see our garbage.
+And when confronted with problems, we prefer to ignore it.

-As we can see, Northern countries, the rich and civilised ones, are still perpetuating colonialism.
+As we can see, Northern countries, the rich and civilised ones, continue to perpetuate colonialism.
 Specifically, waste colonialism.

 Recycling waste